 Sometimes we need extra smokiness in our foods – making Middle Eastern eggplant purees such as Babaganoush is a perfect example.
 Traditionally char roasted over coals, that natural smokiness is missing when we char the eggplants over gas flames or in the oven.
 The difference in these dishes when using smoky eggplant is remarkable.
 Not…

 Years ago I spent some time working in France, in the North East.
 It was a special time, connecting with great foodies.
 It really was my introduction to French food and cooking, and extraordinarily it was through the homes of those around me that I learned about the regional dishes.
 My best friend there was…

-Many Japanese soups and noodle dishes require dashi to make their stock, and this makes Japanese cooking difficult for vegetarians (dashi contains dried bonito fish flakes).
+Many Japanese soups and noodle dishes require dashi to make their stock, and this makes Japanese cooking difficult for vegetarians (the common dashi type contains dried bonito fish flakes).
 However, you may find that this simple recipe is sufficient to provide great broth and stock flavours for your Japanese cooking adventures.
-Similar recipes include a S. E. Asian…
+There are actually 5…

 If you are a fan of the Greek dish dolmada (dolma) – stuffed grape leaves – or of baked vine leaves with cheese, you will be glad to know that you can easily preserve the young and tender vine leaves for cooking with throughout spring and summer.
 They won’t be salty, like the store-bought tins…

 Pomegranate juice is wonderful, but hard to extract.